Documentation for all Digi products

 Digi Contracts with Silicon Expert to provide compliance information on components as available in the market and works with outside service providers to help ensure that we follow best practices and thought leadership in relation to conflict minerals issues.

-Digi Customers can download an electronic copy of Digi International’s EICC Conflict Minerals template from the web site: EICC-GeSI Conflict Minerals Reporting Template Rev 4.20 ("Template").
+Digi Customers can download an electronic copy of Digi International’s EICC Conflict Minerals template from the web site: EICC-GeSI Conflict Minerals Reporting Template Rev 5.10 ("Template").
+The template will be done once per year.
+We will use the most current CMRT revision available from EICC/GeSi Conflict Minerals.
+This template applies to the Digi International product portfolio.
+We cannot provide a separate CMRT report for any one specific skew.

 As always, Digi wishes to assure its customers and distribution partners of its continuing progress and diligence regarding Conflict Minerals.
 Should you have any further questions please contact by email email@example.com at your convenience.